 However, it is also important to take the necessary steps to prepare for all aspects of your test properly.

-At IDP, we have IELTS test preparation material and to support you – so that you can get ready for your test effectively.
+At IDP, we have IELTS test preparation material and a range of tools and resources to support you – so that you can get ready for your test effectively.

 Book your IELTS with us today!